The road ahead is closed. Soon, a line of traffic gathers…

 And yes, this follow-the-follower approach applies to every area of marketing, not just advertising.

 If you’re not attracting enough new clients or making enough sales, stop following the equally lost.
-Quit dabbling.
+In short, quit dabbling.
 Make informed decisions, based on how to do the right things correctly.